Malagonlong Bridge: History

 The bridge was built between the years 1840 and 1850 under the direction of the Fray Antonio Mateos, a Franciscan priest who served as the Ministro del Pueblo of Tayabas.
 In an account of a Spanish traveler Juan Alvarez Guerra, the bridge was built in 1841 under Gobernadorcillo Don Joaquin Ortega's term.
 The bridge was made by the people of Tayabas through forced labor.
-It is estimated that 100, 000 adobe blocks was used to build the bridge.
+It is estimated that 100,000 adobe blocks was used to build the bridge.
 An inscription on the bridge indicates that it was inaugurated in 1850 under the term of Gobernadorcillo Don Julian S. Francisco.
+According to historical records, Filipino locals built the bridge for 10 years instead of paying taxes to the Spanish colonial government.
+It also carried a section of the modern Tayabas–Mauban Road, which formed part of the national road linking Manila with southern Luzon provinces until the route was realigned via Lucena after the provincial capital moved there in 1901.
+The bridge was closed in 2004 with the construction of a new concrete bridge running parallel to it.

 The bridge was declared by the National Historical Institute (now National Historical Commission of the Philippines) as a marked historical structure by placing a historical marker.
 In 2010, the local government of the municipality of Tayabas declared the eleven historical bridges of Tayabas, including Malagonlong Bridge, a historical bridge for protection purposes.
-The eleven bridges of Tayabas are: